 38 weeks pregnant, both your baby’s lanugo and vernix are disappearing.
-Still a newborn baby does not generally look as cute as in the commercials.
-Born vaginally, a baby is often both cone-headed, molded and bruised.
-(But still the cutest on earth..!)
-To learn about normal newborn appearance, click here.
-Babies born through a C-section are not nearly as funny-looking at the beginning.
+Nevertheless, a newborn baby can look a bit odd if born vaginally – often cone-headed, molded and bruised.
+(But still the cutest baby on earth..! :-)) To learn about normal newborn appearance, click here.
+Babies born through a C-section are not nearly as funny-looking in the beginning.

-For mom, it is time to read up on giving birth and make sure you ask your midwife about anything you want to know about the birthing process.
+For mom, it is time to read up on giving birth and make sure to ask your midwife about anything you want to know about the birthing process.

-38 weeks pregnant, the size of your baby is still changing as he or she continues to grow inside of you for the last few weeks.
-Typically your child will range in size right now from approximately 6 to 6.5 pounds in size and stretch out to about 18 inches in length or more.
+The fetal age of your baby is now 36 weeks.
+His or her size is still changing as he or she continues to grow inside of you for the last few weeks.
+Typically your child will range in size right now from approximately 6 to 6.5 pounds in size (2.7-3 kg) and stretch out to about 18 inches in length (46 cm) or more.

 Vernix may still show in the creases and folds of your baby’s skin during delivery but should have almost completely disappeared.

-The baby’s intestines will continue to collect meconium, which is your little one's first bowel movement.
+The baby’s intestines will continue to collect meconium, which is the child’s first bowel movement.
 This will be a tar-like substance that your baby will pass in the first few days and is completely normal.

-Continued growth of an ounce a day is common for infants during this time of pregnancy, although the exact rate may differ from baby to baby.
+Continued growth of an ounce a day (30gr) is common for infants during this time of pregnancy, although the exact rate will of course differ from baby to baby.

 Many infants will have a firm grasping reflex by now and have been sucking their thumb in utero for weeks now.
-To learn about your newborn baby’s abilities, click here.
+To learn about your newborn baby’s abilities, read here.

 Shining lights on your abdomen will make your baby look the other way.